HausDAO/daohaus-website/docs/users/glossary.mdx

 sidebar_label: Glossary
 ---

-## Glossary of common terms
+## Common Terminology for DAOs

 **Internal Balance**

-Funds received from the DAO to your member address, like from a funding proposal or return of your proposal deposit.
-Withdraw to your wallet from your profile page in the DAO.
+Funds that are claimable from your **Member Profile** which have been released to you through a funding proposal from the DAO.
+You may claim those funds from your **Member Profile** on [DAOhaus](https://daohaus.gg)

 **GuildKick**